Tariff of 1816: The reasons for Southern support of the tariff

 The tariff of 1816 was the first – and last – protective tariff that received significant Southern support during the "thirty-year tariff war" from 1816 to 1846.
 A number of historical factors were important in shaping Southern perceptions of the legislation.
 Acknowledging the need to provide sufficient government funding, and with no adequate alternative propositions, the South felt compelled to consider protection.
 Southern support of the tariff was not demonstrably linked to any significant trend towards industry in the South, or to the existence of textile mills in the Congressional districts of Southern representatives.

-Southern legislators were keenly aware that British merchants were engaging in off-loading manufactured goods on the US market in an effort to cripple emerging American industries.
-The Southern patriots – War Hawks – had been some of the most strident foes of British aggression and fierce champions of the national government.
-Among these statesmen were Speaker of the House Henry Clay of Kentucky, Henry St. George Tucker, Sr. of Virginia and Alexander C. Hanson of Maryland all supporting the tariff as a war measure.
+Southern legislators were keenly aware of the effect that British merchants were having on the US economy and emerging American industries by flooding manufactured goods onto the US market.
+A group of Southern politicians known as the War Hawks had been some of the most strident foes of confrontation with Britain and fierce champions of the national government; among these statesmen were Speaker of the House Henry Clay of Kentucky, Henry St. George Tucker, Sr. of Virginia and Alexander C. Hanson of Maryland, all supporting the tariff as a war measure.

-There were well-founded fears that British economic warfare would lead to a resumption of armed conflict.
-In that event, a healthy US manufacturing base – including war industries – would be vital to the survival of the American republic.
+There were fears among Americans that economic tensions with Britain would lead to a resumption of armed conflict.
+In that event, a healthy US manufacturing base – including war industries – were vital to the American economy.
 Rejecting doctrinaire anti-Federalism, Representative John C. Calhoun of South Carolina called for national unity through interdependence of trade, agriculture and manufacturing.
 Recalling how poorly prepared the United States had been for war in 1812, he demanded that American factories be provided protection.
 John Quincy Adams, as US minister to Great Britain, concurred with Calhoun, discerning a deep hostility from the capitols of Europe towards the fledgling United States.